angelapopa/sws/README.md

   - [ ] check if design guideliness were met

 ### create a Report of this Project
-  - [ ] include a list of all identifeid resources
+  - [ ] include a list of all identified resources
   - [ ] include a list of all endpoints
   - [ ] explain why we have chosen the semantify dataset
-  - [ ] explain which information is included in thid dataset and which is not included
+  - [ ] explain which information is included in this dataset and which is not included
   - [ ] add for each endpoint an example, with a request path and a json result object

 ### start implementing :)